si-tacuisses/si-tacuisses.github.io/_posts/blog/2016-02-26-web-scraping-airbnb.markdown

 ## Run the Query

+Now to run your own query for your city simply edit the variable `QUERY` at the top of the script, which takes most often the following form `City--Country` a quick check by running the query on airbnb will reveal.

 As good netizens there are a few things we need to keep in mind when scraping a website.
 As far I know it isn't illegal to scrap a website, starting a [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack) attack on the other hand is, so to avoid any ambiguity in what you are doing, you should throttle the speed at which you scrape.
 For Airbnb I have found that it is best not to go above the limit of 8 pages per minute, or your IP will be banned.
 To enable the throttling in scrapy you need to uncomment the following lines in `settings.py` .
 If you need more speed, you might want to look into renting some amazon AWS machines (micro instances are pretty cheap).

 ```python